SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-10-06-syncfusions-succinctly-series-of-free-ebooks-the-next-generation.markdown

 If [Syncfusion’s](http://www.syncfusion.com/?UTM_medium=simonblogreview)track history is anything to go by you can expect their commercial offerings are also going to be of the same grade and quality

-&nbsp;

-You really cannot go wrong here, whether you want to learn more about the topics at hand or need Icons for your project it would seem [Syncfusion](http://www.syncfusion.com/?UTM_medium=simonblogreview) is the place to look.&nbsp; If nothing else you have learned valuable lessons from known developers for the price of a click.
+You really cannot go wrong here, whether you want to learn more about the topics at hand or need Icons for your project it would seem [Syncfusion](http://www.syncfusion.com/?UTM_medium=simonblogreview) is the place to look.
+If nothing else you have learned valuable lessons from known developers for the price of a click.

 * * *

 ![width=]()

-As if that were not enough, there is more.&nbsp; Seems [Syncfusion](http://www.syncfusion.com/?UTM_medium=simonblogreview) are really in the giving spirit again and in celebration for all their efforts and free ebooks they are also offering three lucky readers one of their premium essentials products for FREE ( **excluding** the Enterprise edition)
+As if that were not enough, there is more.
+Seems [Syncfusion](http://www.syncfusion.com/?UTM_medium=simonblogreview) are really in the giving spirit again and in celebration for all their efforts and free ebooks they are also offering three lucky readers one of their premium essentials products for FREE ( **excluding** the Enterprise edition)

-All you have to do (same as with the Succinctly books) is comment [on my Dark Genesis blog](http://wp.me/p3o0M2-Pl) leaving a mail address that [Syncfusion](http://www.syncfusion.com/?UTM_medium=simonblogreview) can contact you on and **THREE** lucky winners will be chosen to receive an essentials package of their choice from the list below&nbsp; **(one per winner)** :
+All you have to do (same as with the Succinctly books) is comment [on my Dark Genesis blog](http://wp.me/p3o0M2-Pl) leaving a mail address that [Syncfusion](http://www.syncfusion.com/?UTM_medium=simonblogreview) can contact you on and **THREE** lucky winners will be chosen to receive an essentials package of their choice from the list below  **(one per winner)** :

 > #### Email addresses will not be shown in the comments!